• Home

 • Type: Factory-built to maximize cost efficiency, ensure quality control and sustainability and offer scalability.

-• Location: rural X-burbs on the edge of cities with access to full suite of local amenities (20 minutes to Walmart test).
+• Location: rural X-burbs on the edge of cities with access to full suite of local amenities (never more than 20 minutes to the Walmart!).

-• Systems: A strong commitment to sustainable design is central to the project, including in situ (on-site) waste and water management, allowing speedy deployment with no need to tie into central services.
+• Systems: A strong commitment to sustainable design is central to the project, including in situ (on-site) waste and water management, allowing speedy deployment of Villages with no need to tie into central urban services.

-• Utilities: Once attached to the grid, water and waste is delivered through communal private service, with multiple options for high speed internet.
+• Utilities: Attached to the main electrical grid, water and waste is delivered through communal private service, with multiple options for high speed internet.

-• Format: It is designed as a pocket village home community, fostering a close-knit neighborhood environment focused on neighbours and nature.
+• Format: It is designed as a pocket village community, fostering a close-knit neighborhood environment focused on knowing the people around you and the area you live in.
+A day in the Village comes with a style of living that offers experiences not found in typical urban subdivisions.

 • Total Units: The final unit count will be determined based on site engineering and environment capacity, with a design target of 30 units per village.